Scanners: The Showdown: Plot

 Sam Staziak, a Los Angeles police officer who happens to be a Scanner (a person with extraordinary telepathic and telekinetic power), tracks a renegade Scanner, Karl Volkin.
 Volkin, a recent escapee of a mental hospital, is building his power by siphoning off the power of other weaker Scanners.

-After Staziak puts Volkin in prison, as well as killing Volkin’s brother after they broke into a home, Volkin swears to take the power out of Staziak, as well as killing him in revenge.
+Years prior, Staziak put Volkin in prison, as well as killing Volkin’s brother after they broke into a home.
+As a result, Volkin swears to take the power out of Staziak, as well as killing him in revenge.

 During an investigation into the deaths of a number of Scanners, Staziak realizes who is committing the atrocities, thanks to a sketch given to Staziak by his friend, Carrie Goodart, who has just survived an attack by Volkin.
-Being a Scanner herself, Goodart was looking for Staziak’s mother, Rachel Staziak, when Volkin broke into the institute where she was working, which provoked her to try scanning him.
-Unfortunately, it was a futile effort, as she took Ephemerol regularly – a drug created in the 1940s to ease pregnancy pain and discomfort.
+Being a Scanner herself, Goodart was looking for Staziak’s mother, Rachel Staziak, when Volkin broke into the institute where she was working.
+Carrie attempted to scan him, though it was a futile effort, as she took Ephemerol regularly – a drug created in the 1940s to ease pregnancy pain and discomfort.
 Its main side effect, however, was that it created Scanners.
 Scanners could take the drug as a suppressant, which would prevent a Scanner from going insane, while also dampening their power.
 Volkin scanned her in retaliation, forcing her to end her own scan.
 He uses his powers to connect with the institution’s computer to look up the location of any known Scanners in the area.

 While hunting Scanners, Volkin decides to kill Staziak’s mother, knowing it would cause Staziak a great deal of psychological pain.
 However, before he could, she jumps off of her porch, ending her own life.
 Upon hearing the news of his mother’s death, Staziak is devastated, and decides to take care of Volkin, once and for all.
-The two meet in a warehouse, and after a long battle of mind power, Staziak takes the upper hand and causes Volkin’s head to explode.
+The two meet in a warehouse, and after weakening Volkin by tricking him into scanning a security guard and janitor (whom Staziak tricked Volkin into thinking was Staziak himself), Sam takes advantage of Volkin's momentary weakness, and scans Volkin until Sam causes his head to explode.